ItsTiazzz/ItsTiazzz.github.io/home.md

+---
+layout: default
+title: Hey, I'm Tiazzz
+description: Let me tell you all about me
+---

 I'm a small, starting developer that mainly uses Java and Python.
 Together with some friends, I created Tywrap Studios, a development Studios that mainly creates Minecraft mods.
 ### About me: